- Message from the Chair

 Working for an Hourly Salary

-Students choosing to work as course staff for pay will receive an hourly salary based on their experience level, job duties, and level of course for which they are working.
+Undergraduate tudents choosing to work as Course Staff for pay will receive an hourly salary based on their experience level, job duties, and level of course for which they are working.
 Students cannot work for both an hourly salary and course credit at the same time.

 Students working for an hourly salary must: